-Her carrier has always been is in the communication field, and is a marketing and communication executive with a 17 year experience, and currently Communication Director of Housemarket SA (IKEA franchise for Greece, Cyprus and Bulgaria), leading all commercial and corporate communication & marketing, interior design and customer relations.
+Ms. Gianneskis is a marketing and communications executive with 17 years of experience and is currently the Communications Director of House Market SA (IKEA franchise for Greece, Cyprus and Bulgaria), leading all commercial and corporate communications & marketing, interior design and customer relations.

-She has great marketing experience having being both Advertising manager and Marketing Manager of IKEA, and Brand managers in Samsung and other electronic goods brands.
+She has great marketing experience, having been both Advertising Manager and Marketing Manager of IKEA, and Brand Manager at Samsung and other electronic goods brands.

-Ada holds an MBA from Southern New Hampshire University, and a specialization in Sports marketing.
+Ms. Gianneskis holds an MBA from Southern New Hampshire University, with specialization in sports marketing.

-Additionally, she is a certified facilitator for inter IKEA (senior coach) and has facilitated a significant amount of trainings (for IKEA locally and internationally, but also the Fourlis Group, AUEB etc.).
+Additionally, she is a certified facilitator for inter-IKEA (senior coach) and has facilitated a significant number of training workshops (for IKEA locally and internationally, but also the Fourlis Group, AUEB etc.).
 Teaching and facilitating is something she is very passionate about.

 During off time, she loves sports, cooking and travelling.